 - to maintain public confidence by making residents feel safe and secure

 Our action plan provides more information on how we will achieve these.

 Whilst the plan covers a 3-year period (2019-22), these are reviewed annually.
 Public consultation is undertaken annually with the most recent survey having taken place in February 2021.

 Safer Runnymede CCTV is a well regarded, and highly comprehensive local system.
 Most public areas within the Borough benefit from protection, and continuous monitoring.

 Help keep Runnymede safe

-To report an incident of anti-social behaviour please use the reporting form.
+Use the online to report an incident of anti-social behaviour

 Community Trigger (ASB Case Review)